m-flak/myblog/README.md

 The server must be configured.
 Below are the steps necessary to get it up and running.

+Eventually, there will be a configuration script to do all of this.

 ##### Database Configuration

 The values of the below SQL commands should be identical to whatever is in _**server/src/main/resources/database.xml**_